 - Creating sentencing videos that provide sentencing judges an additional lens through which to view the client.
 Videos can humanize a client and capture their blemish free life through the testimony and stories of those they have affected positively.
-The video submission is a collaborative effort between NCIA, the videographer, the client, and those who stories best illustrate the message we want to deliver.
+The video submission is a collaborative effort between NCIA, the videographer, the client, defense and those who stories best illustrate the message we want to deliver.

 - Reviewing, analyzing and assessing the draft Pre-Sentence Report (PSR).
 Assisting in preparing formal response to the PSR;